Molecular-scale electronics: Theoretical basis

-Molecular electronics operates in the quantum realm of distances less than 100 nanometers.
+Molecular electronics operate at distances of less than 100 nanometers.
 The miniaturization down to single molecules brings the scale down to a regime where quantum mechanics effects are important.
 In conventional electronic components, electrons can be filled in or drawn out more or less like a continuous flow of electric charge.
 In contrast, in molecular electronics the transfer of one electron alters the system significantly.
 For example, when an electron has been transferred from a source electrode to a molecule, the molecule gets charged up, which makes it far harder for the next electron to transfer (see also Coulomb blockade).
-The significant amount of energy due to charging must be accounted for when making calculations about the electronic properties of the setup, and is highly sensitive to distances to conducting surfaces nearby.
+The significant amount of energy due to charging must be accounted for when making calculations about the electronic properties of the setup, which is highly sensitive to distances to conducting surfaces nearby.

 The theory of single-molecule devices is especially interesting since the system under consideration is an open quantum system in nonequilibrium (driven by voltage).
-In the low bias voltage regime, the nonequilibrium nature of the molecular junction can be ignored, and the current-voltage traits of the device can be calculated using the equilibrium electronic structure of the system.
+In the low bias voltage regime, the nonequilibrium nature of the molecular junction can be ignored, and the current–voltage traits of the device can be calculated using the equilibrium electronic structure of the system.
 However, in stronger bias regimes a more sophisticated treatment is required, as there is no longer a variational principle.
 In the elastic tunneling case (where the passing electron does not exchange energy with the system), the formalism of Rolf Landauer can be used to calculate the transmission through the system as a function of bias voltage, and hence the current.
 In inelastic tunneling, an elegant formalism based on the non-equilibrium Green's functions of Leo Kadanoff and Gordon Baym, and independently by Leonid Keldysh was advanced by Ned Wingreen and Yigal Meir.
 This Meir-Wingreen formulation has been used to great success in the molecular electronics community to examine the more difficult and interesting cases where the transient electron exchanges energy with the molecular system (for example through electron-phonon coupling or electronic excitations).

-Further, connecting single molecules reliably to a larger scale circuit has proven a great challenge, and constitutes a significant hindrance to commercialization.
+Further, connecting single molecules reliably to a larger-scale circuit has proven a great challenge and constitutes a significant hindrance to commercialization.